 Repair Café is supported by our volunteer Fixers who enjoy repairing household items while helping visitors learn the how-to.
 Our Fixer team has been growing steadily since our launch in 2013.
 Some of them are professionals while many others are hobbyists.
 They have diverse backgrounds and each of them has a unique story.
 Through their profiles, you will learn a little bit about their backgrounds, their volunteering experiences as well as their thoughts about the Repair Café.
 Below are the first seven profiles.
 Enjoy.

-- Ezra
+- Barb

 What kind of items do you fix?